jhomola/jhomola.github.io/research.md

 layout: page
 title: "Research"
 ---
-You can find my Google Scholar profile <a href="https://scholar.google.com/citations?user=aSE6nxMAAAAJ" target="_blank">here.</a> <br> Information on my activities as a reviewer can be found on my Publons profile <a href="https://publons.com/a/1249053/" target="_blank">here.</a>
+You can find my Google Scholar profile <a href="https://scholar.google.com/citations?user=aSE6nxMAAAAJ" target="_blank">here.</a>

+Information on my activities as a reviewer can be found on my Publons profile <a href="https://publons.com/a/1249053/" target="_blank">here.</a>

-# Publications
+# Articles

 Homola, Jonathan.
 Forthcoming.
 "Are Parties Equally Responsive to Women and Men?" *British Journal of Political Science*.

 Butler, Daniel M., and Jonathan Homola.
 2017.
 "An Empirical Justification for the Use of Racially Distinctive Names to Signal Race in Experiments." *Political Analysis* 25: 122-130.
 [Link](https://doi.org/10.1017/pan.2016.15 "Political Analysis")

 Homola, Jonathan, Natalie Jackson, and Jeff Gill.
 2016.
 "A measure of survey mode differences." *Electoral Studies* 44: 255-274.
 [Link](http://dx.doi.org/10.1016/j.electstud.2016.06.010 "Electoral Studies")

-Gill, Jeff, and Jonathan Homola.
-2016.
-"Issues in Polling Methodologies: Inference and Uncertainty."
-In: Lonna Rae Atkinson and R. Michael Alvarez (eds.): *The Oxford Handbook of Polling and Polling Methods*.
-Oxford: Oxford University Press.
-[Link](http://dx.doi.org/10.1093/oxfordhb/9780190213299.013.11 "OUP Handbooks")

 Ezrow, Lawrence, Jonathan Homola, and Margit Tavits.
 2014.
 "When Extremism Pays: Policy Positions, Voter Certainty, and Party Support in Postcommunist Europe." *Journal of Politics* 76: 535-547.
 [Link](http://dx.doi.org/10.1017/S0022381613001461 "Journal of Politics")
  * APSA Comparative Politics Newsletter, Fall 2014: "Party Positioning and Election Outcomes: Comparing Post-Communist Europe to Established Democracies."
 [Link](http://charlescrabtree.com/archived_newsletters/2014_fall.pdf "Comparative Politics Newsletter")